alvar0hurtad0/docker-drupal_starter_kit/README.md

 First build you need drupal installed on drupal folder:
  * composer create-project drupal/drupal drupal 8.0.x

-If you don't have composer installed you can download drupal.
+If you don't have composer installed you can simply download drupal on a folder called drupal.

 docker-compose up